Water of Leith: Course

 The river flows on past Stockbridge, Inverleith, Canonmills and Warriston where it passes through shallows at a place known as Puddocky which is commonly thought to refer to "puddocks", the Scots language term for frogs, but actually took its name from the former Paddock Hall sited nearby.
-The river continues past Bonnington, the site of another watermill, to Leith where it widens into the old harbour and port at the Shore.
+The river continues past Bonnington, the site of another watermill, to Leith where it widens into the old harbour and Port of Leith at the Shore.
 Leith Docks have been extended considerably out into the firth from the old shoreline.

 Water of Leith Walkway

 The Water of Leith Walkway is beside the river for 12.8 mi from Balerno to Leith.
 The route forms an attractive haven for wildlife, passing through areas of woodland, often well separated from roads.
-For some distance the walkway follows the route of former railway tracks, and the remains of tunnels, bridges and other features of more than one railway may be seen at many places along the route including the Colinton Tunnel Mural.
+For some distance the walkway follows the route of former railway tracks, and the remains of tunnels, bridges and other features of more than one railway may be seen at many places along the route.
+In Colinton the route passes through a 140 m tunnel with a noted mural, a central theme of which is the poem From a railway carriage by Robert Louis Stevenson.

 Water of Leith Conservation Trust

-The Water of Leith Conservation Trust, founded in 1988 is a registered charity whose objective is to "conserve the Water of Leith and its environs" and "promote the natural and built heritage of the river".
-The Trust runs educational programs and operates a visitor centre close to where the Union Canal passes over the Water of Leith via the Slateford Aqueduct in south-west Edinburgh.
+The Water of Leith Conservation Trust, founded in 1988, is a registered charity whose objective is to "conserve the Water of Leith and its environs" and "promote the natural and built heritage of the river".
+The Trust runs educational programmes and operates a visitor centre close to where the Union Canal passes over the Water of Leith via the Slateford Aqueduct in south-west Edinburgh.